-How Accurate Is 'Once Upon A Time In Hollywood'?
-It's Not All Fact
+Here's How Accurate 'Once Upon A Time In Hollywood' Really Is

 Once Upon A Time...
 In Hollywood is Quentin Tarantino's ninth film since he began working as a director in 1991.
 It is also his most successful, with an opening weekend that brought in over $40 million.
 (Pulp Fiction was a hit, but it was a sleeper that gained traction, not an opening weekend blockbuster.)
 And yet, the film is controversial despite its success, with critics complaining about how Tarantino treats history.
 Considering how many real-life figures there are in the movie, how accurate is Once Upon A Time...
 In Hollywood?
 Warning: Spoilers for Once Upon A Time...
 In Hollywood follow.